November 15, 2022

 This is the third in a series of blog posts addressing a report by Diego Escobari and Gary Hoover covering the 2019 presidential election in Bolivia.
 Their conclusions do not hold up to scrutiny, as we observe in our report Nickels Before Dimes.
 Here, we expand upon various claims and conclusions that Escobari and Hoover make in their paper.
-Links to past posts: part one, part two, part four, part five, part six and part seven.
+Links to other posts: part one, part two, part four, part five, part six, part seven, part eight, and part nine.

 In our previous entry, we observed that a small bias in the order in which ballots are counted may mislead in our understanding of an election.
 Specifically, the tendency for one candidate’s votes to be considered in advance of another’s means that a partial count will not be representative of the entire electorate.
 Under very simple assumptions, what appears to be a stable overall trend may swing very sharply.
 Projections of the final results must not be naive and fail to account for considering nickels before dimes, lest the analyst is surprised by the final result.